glennturner/bus_time/README.md

 Consult the service provider's developer documentation for non-CTA service URLs.

+## Limitations

+`bus_time` is focused on retrieving stop predictions.
+Consequently, this gem is currently...

+- Not optimized for _BusTime v3_ dynamic features

+- Does not support vehicle requests

+- Does not support pattern requests

+- Does have `Real-Time Passenger` support

+- Does not have locale support

 ## To-Do

 - Deprecate API_URL with known APIs and API versions